 If you are considering dropping credits or withdrawing from the university, this may affect your financial aid.
-For more information, please review information on Enrollment & Keeping Aid at financialaid. umd.edu/resources-policies/enrollmentkeeping-aid.
-Students receiving financial aid, scholarships, or grants are strongly encouraged to contact a financial aid counselor prior to dropping below full-time status.
+For more information, please review information on Enrollment & Keeping Aid at financialaid. umd.edu/resources-policies/enrollment-keeping-aid.

+Students receiving financial aid, scholarships, or grants are strongly encouraged to contact a financial aid counselor before dropping below full-time status.